 The marriage of data science and aerodynamics presented in this study has been an exercise of data visualization.
 However, machine learning tools can also be useful for other tasks such as robust dynamic prediction (Brunton and Noack, 2015).
 The natural extension of this study would be to create a new generation of unsteady aerodynamics models using machine learning techniques.
-The empirical models3, such as the Beddoes-Leishman model, will be very difficult to extend to handle vortex induced vibrations given the fact that shedding behavior varies strongly with many of the input conditions and therefore will be hard to encode into a readable set of equations.
+The empirical models2, such as the Beddoes-Leishman model, will be very difficult to extend to handle vortex induced vibrations given the fact that shedding behavior varies strongly with many of the input conditions and therefore will be hard to encode into a readable set of equations.
 Essentially it becomes too difficult for a human creator to write down a complex enough model that is well behaved over all operating regimes.

 Machine learning provides another path to improving aerodynamic models, as it provides the tools and techniques to fit highly performing complex models while simultaneously handling the problem of over-fitting.
 Such an approach would perform much the same roll as the current models but would be machine learned.
 Using the concept of transfer learning it would be possible to train the model in stages.
-The machine learned model training process could be achieved with the following steps:
+The machine learned model training process could be achieved with the following steps (see Figure 27:

 - 1. Generate a huge set of "cheap" training data using a standard unsteady aerodynamic model. - 2.
-Train the machine learning model on this data until it performs as well as the standard model. - 3.
-Generate unsteady CFD and experimental training data for a single airfoil. - 4.
-Use the smaller amount of higher fidelity data to further train the machine learning model.
+Train the machine learning model on this data until it performs as well as the standard model.

-3Holierhoek et al. (2013) have a good comparison of the models
+2Holierhoek et al. (2013) have a good comparison of the models